HT30703/HB-ZineMaker/honey-bunny-app/README.md

-# The Honey Bunny — desktop & phone install
+# The Harbour & Bay App — desktop & phone install

 This folder turns your zine maker into a **downloadable Mac app** (built for you by GitHub, no build tools needed on your machine) and explains the **simple iPhone install**.